<none>

 Descrizione

-WAKE UP YOUR VOCATION is an Erasmus+ strategic partnership that involves more than 30 educational centres, 600 young people, parents and public and private entities in order to reduce the gap between the educational system and the labour market.
+WAKE UP YOUR VOCATION is an Erasmus+ strategic partnership that involved more than 30 educational centres, 600 young people, parents and public and private entities in order to reduce the gap between the educational system and the labour market.

-The program involves educational centres, both teachers and young people, as well as parents and guardians and public and private entities.
-The objective is to analyse the reality of the young group regarding their professional future, find out the solutions to break the gap between their education and their entry into the labour market and establish a correct strategy to achieve their insertion.
+WAKE UP YOUR VOCATION is a European initiative integrated into the Erasmus+ 2021-2027 program, which seeks to reduce the gap between the educational system and the current labour market.
+The program involved educational centres, both teachers and young people, as well as parents and guardians and public and private entities.
+The project analysed the reality of the young group regarding their professional future, in order to find solutions to break the gap between their education and their entry into the labour market and establish a correct strategy to achieve their insertion.

 Digital, equal and sustainable Europe

-Promoting the collaborative work of young people through the development of intercultural skills and critical thinking is one of the objectives pursued by this European project, which encourages its teachers to form an active work group with their students and assume their role as part of the engine that will lead to a digital, equal and sustainable Europe in the coming decades.
+Promoting the collaborative work of young people through the development of intercultural skills and critical thinking is one of the objectives pursued by this European project, which encouraged its teachers to form an active work group with their students and assume their role as part of the engine that will lead to a digital, equal and sustainable Europe in the coming decades.

 This project has been funded with support from the European Commission.